-Key Audit Matters How we addressed the key audit matters Impairment of trade receivables As at 30 September 2022, the carrying value of the Group's trade receivables amounting to RM156,163,287 which represents 48% of the Group's total assets.
+Key Audit Matters How we addressed the key audit matters Impairment of trade receivables As at 30 September 2023, the carrying value of the Group's trade receivables amounting to RM147,129,207 which represents 47% of the Group's total assets.
 The assessment for impairment for trade receivables involves significant management judgement and taking into consideration of the assessment of the correlation between historical observed default rates, forecast economic conditions and expected credit loss.
 Accordingly, impairment of trade receivables has been identified as a key audit matter.
-The aforementioned impairment review gave rise to accumulated impairment losses of trade receivables amounting to RM12,126,774 as at 30 September 2022.
 Our audit procedures included the following: Obtained understanding of significant credit exposure which were significantly overdue or deemed to be in default through analysis of ageing reports prepared by management.
 Assessed the reasonableness of the methods and assumptions used by management in estimating the recoverable amount and impairment loss; and tested the accuracy and completeness of the data used by the management.